Pedro González de Lara: Count of Lara (1107–29)

 By 6 May 1107 Pedro was ruling Lara with the title of Count.
 There is a brief notice from August 1110 that he was then ruling (tenente) Medina del Campo.
 While he continued to hold onto Lara, Pedro was also granted Peñafiel (1113), Palencia (1122), Torremormojón (1124), and Portillo (1125).
 Under Alfonso VII he ruled Dueñas and Tariego between 23 May 1127 and 13 May 1128.

 In the mid-1110s, count Pedro became the lover of the reigning queen, Urraca.
 He became one of the most influential figures in the kingdom.
 Urraca bore Pedro two children: a daughter, Elvira, and a son, Fernando Pérez Furtado, so-called because he was deprived of an inheritance as a bastard.
 (Hurtado means "robbed" in Spanish.)
 Elvira married Bertrán de Risnel as arranged by her half-brother Alfonso VII.
 Sometime before November 1127 Pedro González married the countess Eva (Ava), the young widow of count García Ordóñez, who had ruled Nájera and been killed in the Battle of Uclés.
-Though traditional genealogies portray her was daughter of Pedro Fróilaz de Traba, her non-Iberian name and that given her eldest son have led this to be rejected in favor of a French origin, perhaps as daughter of Almanric (Aymeric V), viscount of Rochechouart and one of the French barons who had answered Alfonso VI's international call for aid against the Almoravids following the Battle of Sagrajas (1086).
+Though traditional genealogies portray her as the daughter of Pedro Fróilaz de Traba, her non-Iberian name and that given to her eldest son (Almanric/Manrique) have led this to be rejected in favor of a French origin, perhaps as daughter of Almanric (Aymeric V), viscount of Rochechouart and one of the French barons who had answered Alfonso VI's international call for aid against the Almoravids following the Battle of Sagrajas (1086).
 With his wife, Pedro had several children, including four sons: Manrique, Nuño, Álvaro, and Rodrigo, and daughters Milia and Maria.
 Sometime before 1165 Rodrigo became the prior of the Cluniac foundation of San Salvador de Nogal and is the only known male member of the Castilian aristocracy to take holy orders in the twelfth century.

 On 2 September 1125 Pedro gave his vills of Uranave and Ranedo to Santo Domingo de Silos in exchange for the monastery's properties at Arlanza and Tordueles.
 In 1127 Pedro and Eva conceded a fuero to the village of Tardajos and in 1128 another to Jaramillo Quemado.
 This last fuero has been lost, but a copy was made by Prudencio de Sandoval in the seventeenth century.
 It shows that the village owed the comparatively large annual sum of five silver solidi to the count for its privileges.
 The fuero of Tardajos was re-issued with adjustments on three subsequent occasions by either Pedro or Eva, the last being in 1147.

 The last record of Pedro governing Lara dates from 2 April 1129.
 Within a year he would be in revolt.